WHAT IS PREDIABETES AND WHAT CAUSES PREDIABETES?

 What is prediabetes and how common is it?

-1 in 3 American adults has prediabetes, but only 10 percent of them know they have it.
-Prediabetes means a person’s blood glucose (sugar) level is higher than normal, but not high enough yet for a diagnosis of type 2 diabetes.
-People with prediabetes are on the road to developing type 2 diabetes and are also at increased risk for other serious health problems, such as stroke and heart disease.
+1 in 3 American adults has prediabetes, but only about 15 percent of them know they have it.
+Prediabetes means a person’s blood glucose (sugar) level is higher than normal.
+People with prediabetes can get type 2 diabetes.
+They can also get other health problems, such as stroke and heart disease.
 There are some prediabetes risks you can’t control, like age and family history.
-But there are small things you can do to reduce your risk, such as increasing your physical activity and adjusting your diet.
-These small, doable actions can also help prevent or delay the onset of type 2 diabetes.
-There usually aren’t any symptoms when you have prediabetes.
+But you can help lower your risk by exercising and eating healthy.

 Talk to your doctor to know for sure.
-A simple blood test can confirm if you have prediabetes.
+A simple blood test can tell if you have prediabetes.

 What causes prediabetes?

-To answer that, we first need to define what insulin is.
-Insulin is a hormone made by your pancreas; it acts like a key to let blood sugar into cells for use as energy.
+Prediabetes and diabetes are related to insulin, a hormone made by your pancreas.
+Insulin acts like a key to let blood sugar into cells for use as energy.
 If you have prediabetes, the cells in your body don’t respond normally to insulin.
-Essentially, your pancreas makes more insulin to try to get the cells to respond.
-Eventually your pancreas can’t keep up and your blood sugar rises, setting the stage for prediabetes—and type 2 diabetes down the road.
+Your pancreas makes more insulin to try to get the cells to respond.
+Over time, your pancreas can’t keep up and your blood sugar rises.
+This will cause prediabetes—and type 2 diabetes later.

 How close is prediabetes to type 2 diabetes?

-To discover more prediabetes risk factors, click here.
+To find out more prediabetes risk factors, click here.